chquek/Airflow-UI/README.md

 # Requirements

-A VM with the following installed :
+A VM with the following installed ( as root ) :

 - apt update
 - apt install docker -y